Magnesium for Women: Are You Getting Enough?

 How Much Magnesium Do You Need?

 The RDA for adult women is 300-320 mg per day, but this amount might only prevent deficiency rather than provide the optimal amount that women need to thrive.
-I recommend aiming for 300 to 600 mg per day.
+I recommend aiming for 300 to 600 mg daily, from food and supplements if needed.
 Start with healthy magnesium-rich foods:

 Best Magnesium Supplements: What to Choose